 Because young fish larvae have underdeveloped immune systems, they are prone to infection.
 Something called “protein skimming” is what will allow adequate prevention from infection.

-And while you may use light to your advantage to attract larvae to a corner of the tank, beware if you have numerous light sources outside of the tank, because if the larvae bang their heads against the glass of the aquarium and continue to do this, they will die.
-This can also happen if they don’t have sufficient food.
-A dark environment is essential to breed these fish effectively.
+And while you may use light to your advantage to attract larvae to a corner of the tank, beware if you have numerous light sources outside of the tank.
+If the larvae bang their heads against the glass of the aquarium and continue to do this, they will die.

 Where Next?

 While breeding fish is something that can be lucrative further down the line, you certainly have to think about it in a tactical sense.
-Picking the right fish to sell to the marine market could be a lucrative approach, but you could also go into aquascaping.

-You could always take advantage of social media, of course, to sell your newly-bred fish, and depending on where you are, it could certainly be a niche market.
 If you connect to other fish lovers and develop a love for them as much as you would your cat or dog, you might want to provide a pet sitting service.
 It sounds far-fetched, but every pet owner wants peace of mind, don’t they?

 It’s a different set of skills that you need to be an effective fish owner, and while it’s not as much running around as looking after a cat or a dog, the rewards in looking at these tranquil creatures growing before your very eyes are many.

-As the starting point of any pet owner, a fish provides many challenges, especially for children, but when you are looking to expand on that, breeding saltwater fish or tropical marine fish can yield so many great outcomes.
-Starting on your fish owner’s journey is as rewarding as any other pet in the household.
+However, when you are looking to expand on that, breeding saltwater fish or tropical marine fish can yield so many great outcomes.

 Great post and much needed information!
 We enjoyed having our fish tank and beautiful fish for over 10 years.